Code-Institute-Submissions/Milestone-Project_2-1/README.md

 # Deployment

-I developed this project in [GitPod IDE][], where I would commit to Git, and then push to GitHub via using the terminal in GitPod.
-I deployed this [Github repository][19] to GitHub Pages via the following process:
+I developed this project in [GitPod IDE][6], where I would commit to Git, and then push to GitHub via using the terminal in GitPod.
+I deployed this [Github repository][13] to GitHub Pages via the following process:
 * Logged into GitHub
 * Under the tab 'Repositories', I selected **Milestone-Project_2**
 * Subsequently I selected **'Settings'** from the menu at the top of the page